ibrahimcesar/react-lite-youtube-embed/README.md

     <LiteYouTubeEmbed
-       id="L2vS_050c-M" // Default none, id of the video or playlist adNetwork={true} // Default true, to preconnect or not to doubleclick addresses called by YouTube iframe (the adnetwork from Google) playlist={false} // Use  true when your ID be from a playlist poster="hqdefault" // Defines the image size to call on first render as poster image.
+       id="L2vS_050c-M" // Default none, id of the video or playlist adNetwork={true} // Default true, to preconnect or not to doubleclick addresses called by YouTube iframe (the adnetwork from Google) params="" // any params you want to pass to the URL, assume we already had '&' and pass your parameters string playlist={false} // Use  true when your ID be from a playlist poster="hqdefault" // Defines the image size to call on first render as poster image.
 Possible values are "default","mqdefault",  "hqdefault", "sddefault" and "maxresdefault".
 Default value for this prop is "hqdefault".
 Please be aware that "sddefault" and "maxresdefault", high resolution images are not always avaialble for every video.
 See: https://stackoverflow.com/questions/2068344/how-do-i-get-a-youtube-video-thumbnail-from-the-youtube-api title="YouTube Embed" // a11y, always provide a title for iFrames: https://dequeuniversity.com/tips/provide-iframe-titles Help the web be accessible ;)